autobots-rocks/autobot-docsbot/README.md

 This bot uses the ___docsbot___ role by default for users who are allowed to query.

 __Additionally, this bot comes with the `;;ping` command to show bot latency and uptime.__
+## Module

+This repository represents the actual bot itself and uses the following module: https://github.com/autobots-rocks/autobot-module-docsbot.

 ## Commands